mvmn/gp2srv/README.md

 It can be put on any machine that has libgphoto2 and Java 1.5 or above.
 The calls to GPhoto2 are done using JNA, via https://github.com/mvmn/jlibgphoto2

 Command-line arguments:
-- port - TCP port to listen on.
+- port <port> - TCP port to listen on.
 Optional.
 Default port is 8080.
-- logLevel - logging level (one of TRACE, DEBUG, INFO, WARN, ERROR, SEVERE, FATAL).
+- logLevel <level> - set logging level (one of TRACE, DEBUG, INFO, WARN, ERROR, SEVERE, FATAL).
 Optional.
 Default is INFO.
-- auth - username:password
+- auth <username:password>
 Optional.
 Enables basic HTTP authentication with provided credentials.
+- imgfolder <path>
+Optional.
+Path to store captured images.
+- autoconnect
+Optional.
+If present, GPhoto2Server will try to automatically connect to first available camera on startup.

 Java System properties:
 - -Djna.library.path=/path/to/folder/with/libgphoto2.dylib/or/such - in case you get errors like "Unable to load library 'gphoto2': Native library (darwin/libgphoto2.dylib) not found in resource path" you can specify a path to folder that contains gphoto2 library folder.